 In the Middle Ages, when the plague claimed thousands of victims, people began to say salute to each other after sneezing (starnutire) as a way to ward off the disease.
 After all, a sneeze (starnuto) is often a sign of a coming cold!

 The plague eventually subsided, but salute as a wish survived to this day.

 Now I don’t have t-a-a-aaachoo! – Bless you!

-This is not the only case in the language where you wish good on people: salute is related to the verb salutare, meaning to greet, and the noun il saluto, meaning the greeting.
+This is not the only case in the language of wishing people well: salute is related to the verb salutare, which means “to greet”, and the noun il saluto, which means “the greeting”.

-You could literally translate salutare as “to send good health vibes”.
+You could literally translate salutare as “to send good vibes of health”.
 Saying salute! to mean bless you in Italian after a sneeze is no different.

 Title: Italian All-in-One For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.